 - Continue cooking until the internal temperature of the pork reads between 201-203°F or until the thermometer probe slides into the pork like it’s softened butter.
 This step can take anywhere from 4-6 hours – that’s the fun part about BBQ, it’s done when it’s done.

 - Remove from the smoker and allow the pork to rest for at least 30 minutes before shredding, removing the bone and separating the fat and gristle from the meat.
 Sprinkle with an additional tablespoon of the Wicked Sweet Bourbon Seasoning and mix together before serving.

 Bust out your sauce mop and try this recipe.
-Get started using this $2.00 off coupon.
+Find the seasoning in a store near you.

 Great BBQ is all about sharing.

 Get the latest straight to your inbox.
 Sign up today.